Alaskan Malamute Temperament: Resilient independence paired with a people-loving heart

-For many years, the Alaskan Malamute has been ranked the 54th most popular breed of dog in the entire United States.
-They were crucial for the survival of tribes in Alaska and a classic worker.
-So, there's a good chance that this breed has awoken your interest and your fingers itch to cuddle that fluffy coat of theirs.
-But, before you do, let's make sure the Alaskan Malamute is a fit for your lifestyle and needs--from size considerations and temperamental character to potential doggy health issues.
-This blog will give you some idea and inspiration if this dog breed is the right choice for you.
+For many years, the Alaskan Malamute has been ranked the 54th most popular dog breed in the entire United States.
+They were vital for the survival of tribes in Alaska and a classic worker.
+So, there's a good chance that this breed has awoken your interest and your fingers itch to cuddle that fluffy coat.
+But, before you do, let's make sure the Alaskan Malamute is a fit for your lifestyle and needs--from size considerations and temperament to potential health issues.
+Then, this blog will give you some ideas and inspiration if this dog breed is the right choice.

 History of the Alaskan Malamute

-This state dog of Alaska has been bred by the Malamuit Inupiaq people in western Alaska as a freight dog.
+The Malamuit Inupiaq people in western Alaska have bred this state dog of Alaska as a freight dog.
 Although a bit hazy, the estimated breeding dates as far back as 4,000-4,500 years ago.
 The Alaskan Malamute was known for pulling heavy freight over icy terrain.
-Perfect work for their strength, resilience, and tremendous endurance.
+Excellent work for their strength, resilience, and tremendous endurance.
 They were vital for the survival of the tribe.

-The Alaskan Malamute is a basal dog breed meaning it gave influence over the development of other modern-day breeds.
-They’re one of the oldest sled dogs in the world.
+The Alaskan Malamute is a basal dog breed, meaning it influenced the development of other modern-day species.
+As a result, they’re one of the oldest sledge dogs globally.

 The Malamute is sometimes confused with the Siberian Husky.